 A dime is a term that refers to $10 packs.
 This is a measurement that’s based on the amount of money you pay for weed.
 Take note that the amount of weed you get from a dime depends on where you’re located plus the quality of the products your supplier has.

-Dub is another measurement that’s according to how much you pay for weed.
+Dub is another weed measurement that’s according to how much you pay.
 Dubs refer to $20 packs or bags.
 Reliable online cannabis dispensaries don’t use the dub and dime and will simply stick to using weight measurements whether imperial or in the metric system.

 Eighth is short for an eighth of an ounce.
 This is about 3.5 grams.
 The eighth is a good amount of weed for first-time users and casual smokers; they can use this amount moderately for a week.
 The eighth is also just the right amount of weed if you’re trying out a new marijuana strain.
 Take note that experienced smokers will not be contented with an eighth and they may consume this small amount right away.